10 Key Elements of Small Business Branding and Visual Identity

 A heatmap tool like Hotjar can also help you understand how visitors use your website.
 This gives you insight into any particularly poor visual elements that need to be improved.

-3. Your Visuals’ Place In Your Overall Branding Strategy
+3. Your Visuals’ Place In the Overall Brand Strategy of the Company

 It’s possible to focus too much on how your branding looks, and forget about the importance of your actual content.
 This lack of substance in your marketing can bite you where it hurts – in the pocket.